No products in the cart.

-For a more natural look, rotate the stamp slightly in between impressions.
+Flowers in nature bend and turn, so to create a more natural look, rotate the stamp slightly in between impressions.

-Component Stamping a Wreath on Paper
+Component Stamp a Wreath on Paper

 Choose the predominant (larger) image from your stamp set and start off by stamping the north, south, east and west points of your card.
 These marks will now become your guidelines for creating the circle for your wreath.
 You can continue filling in with the remaining stamps, or go back and stamp again with the first one in a different, or lighter (stamping off) color.
 Now, just fill in between with the remaining images, focusing on eliminating negative space and creating balance around the wreath.
 This technique is quick and easy and with the even number of impressions creates a symmetrical wreath.